AshrafDesai/SurfaMailAutomate/README.md

 # Email Campaign Script for SurfaTech Integrated Solutions

 This Python script enables the sending of professional, visually appealing advertising emails to a large number of recipients.
-It is designed for SurfaTech Integrated Solutions to showcase their innovative surface treatment solutions, including powder coating, spray gun sales, and customized services.
+It is designed for **SurfaTech Integrated Solutions** to showcase their innovative surface treatment solutions, including powder coating, spray gun sales, and customized services.
+The email subject is **"Enhance Your Surface Treatment with SurfaTech Integrated Solutions"** and the body of the email contains a beautifully designed HTML layout that highlights the company's key services and offerings.

 ---